kadena-community/kadena.js/.changeset/sour-spiders-reply.md

 ---
-'@kadena/react-ui': none
+'kadena/eslint-config': minor
 ---

-Implement the rule consistent-type-imports into React-UI and update the currently existing imports/exports.
+Implements the ESLint rule consistent-type-imports into our codebase and updates the currently existing imports/exports.